KeckObservatory/RemoteObserving/README.md

     git clone https://github.com/KeckObservatory/RemoteObserving
     cd ~/RemoteObserving
     ```
-- Edit configuration file "keck_vnc_config.yaml" and save as "local_config.yaml".
-    - If you are connecting outside of the Keck network, enter the firewall address, port and user info

 - Create conda environment using the provided environment.yaml file:
     ```
     cd ~/RemoteObserving
     conda env create -f environment.yaml
     ```

+- Edit configuration file "keck_vnc_config.yaml" and save as "local_config.yaml".
+    - If you are connecting outside of the Keck network, enter the firewall address, port and user info
+    ```
+    firewall_address: ???.???.???.???,
+    firewall_port: ???,
+    firewall_user: '???',
+    ```

 - Setup SSH Keys:
-    - Generate ssh public/private key pair and email public key to mainland_observing@keck.hawaii.edu
+    - Generate ssh public/private key pair **(no passphrase)**
         ```
         cd ~/.ssh
         ssh-keygen -t rsa -b 4096
         ```
+    - Email the **public** key file (ie "id_rsa.pub") to mainland_observing@keck.hawaii.edu
-    - Edit "local_config.yaml" file to include path to your ssh private key:
+    - Edit "local_config.yaml" file to include path to your ssh **private** key:
         ```
         ssh_pkey: '/home/observer/.ssh/id_rsa',
         ```
 - (optional) Save VNC session password:
-    - (NOTE: This is for the final password prompt for each VNC window.)
+    - NOTE: This is for the final password prompt for each VNC window.
     - Run the 'vncpasswd' command line utility and note where it saves the VNC password file.
     - Edit "local_config.yaml" to include the password file as a VNC start option:
         ```